-Our budget is approximately 94% Personnel Services and 6% Expenses.
-The entire budget is 97% contract driven.
+Our budget is driven by approximately 94% personnel services and 6% expenses.
+Overall the entire budget is 97% contract driven.
 Cuts to our budget mean the potential loss of personnel and programs dealing with quality of life issues and our ability to maintain proactive police services.